Top of main content

 Keep your emergency savings separate

-As it's hard to predict if and when you'll need this money, emergencies should always be the first thing you save for.
-Make sure the money's kept in an instant-access account so you can get to it if you need to.
+Make sure the money's kept in an account you can get to easily if you need to.
 And avoid the temptation to dip into it for non-emergencies - like a holiday, for example.

 Define when you want to access your money

-It's important to consider, not all savings accounts are the same.
-Compare the interest rates on different savings accounts and the fixed period of time you want to put your money away for.
+It's important to consider that not all savings accounts are the same.
+Compare the interest rates on different savings accounts and the fixed period you want to put your money away for.

 Invest towards long-term goals

-If you've got an adequate emergency fund in place, you might consider switching some of your monthly savings contributions into an investment fund.
+If you have an adequate emergency fund in place, you might consider switching some of your monthly savings contributions into an investment fund.

 Retirement planning

 A common issue faced by expats is paying into a pension scheme.
 You might not be able to pay into a scheme in your home country, but you'll want to avoid creating small pension pots in numerous countries around the world.
-So you may need help working out how you can achieve the retirement you are aiming for.
+So, you may need help working out how you can achieve the retirement you're aiming for.

 Education fees planning

-Saving for your children's education is even more important for expats as you'll want to ensure continuity and quality of schooling for them, wherever you go.
-It's worthwhile researching the costs of international education - sending your child to an international school, or as they get older, overseas to university - and seeking financial advice to help meet those costs.
+Saving for your children's education is even more important for expats.
+If you're moving country, school fees may differ and you need to be prepared for that.
+It's worthwhile researching the costs of international education – sending your child to an international school, or paying for international university student fees – and seeking financial advice to help meet those costs.

 Flexibility in line with your lifestyle

-As an expatriate, you may plan to live somewhere for a couple of years and then return home, but life is full of surprises.
-Perhaps, just as you think you are approaching the end of your posting, a new opportunity arises and instead of going home you move to another new country.
+As an expat, you may plan to live somewhere for a couple of years and then return home, but life is full of surprises.
+Just as you think you're approaching the end of your posting, a new opportunity could arise and instead of going home, you move to another new country.

-As you move round the world you could end up with lots of different pots of money in different countries - and different currencies.
+As you move round the world, you could end up with several pots of money in different countries – and currencies.
 Look at whether your financial service provider offers the flexibility to continue with them if you move to another part of the world.

 Think about the impact of tax and currencies

 It's important to understand your tax situation as there may be advantages to working away from your home country.
-In addition, currency fluctuations can have a big impact on your savings and investments.
-Saving/investing in the currency linked to your long term plans - if you're buying a property overseas, for example - makes sense to avoid the impact of adverse foreign exchange movements.
+Also, currency fluctuations can affect your savings and investments.
+Saving or investing in the currency linked to your long-term plans – if you're buying a property outside your home country, for example – makes sense to potentially avoid the impact of adverse foreign exchange movements.

 Which comes out top - saving or investments?